Philip W. Yun

 Philip W. Yun is a scholar, lawyer, nonprofit and private sector executive, and former United States government official.
 From 1994 to 2001, he was a senior policy advisor at the Bureau of East Asian and Pacific Affairs of the United States Department of State under President Bill Clinton.
 Yun specializes in international security policy and foreign affairs, particularly East Asia and North Korea.
 His writings have been published in the Los Angeles Times, The National Interest, U.S. News & World Report, and The Hill.
-He has made appearances on a number of television programs and networks, including CNN and Fox News, as an expert on North Korean and Asian affairs.
-Philip is currently the Co-President and Co-CEO of Commonwealth Club World Affairs.
+As of 2019 Yun is the co-president and co-CEO of Commonwealth Club World Affairs.

 Early life and education

 Yun was born in Providence, Rhode Island in 1959.
 His father had been born in what is now South Korea, and his mother had been born in what is now North Korea.
 In 1967, his family moved to Athens, Ohio, where Yun attended high school.

 In 1977, Yun attended Brown University, graduating magna cum laude and Phi Beta Kappa with an A.B. degree in mathematical economics.
 He later studied at Columbia University School of Law, where he became the associate editor of the Columbia Journal of Transnational Law.
 Yun graduated from Columbia University School of Law with a J.D. in 1984.
 Yun later became a Fulbright Scholar, a research fellowship at the Yonsei University Graduate School of International Studies in 1987.
 His work focused on Korean political development, trade law and the General Agreement on Tariffs and Trade.